Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 What Is a Vanilla Shell Commercial Space?

 A vanilla shell (often called a warm shell) is further along in the construction process and includes many of the basic finishes needed to occupy the space.
+For standard office and retail tenants in the Phoenix market, a vanilla shell can significantly reduce the build-out cost and time to occupancy.

 What’s Typically Included in a Vanilla Shell